What Happens to Your Documents After Shredding?

 Choosing a Shredding and Recycling Vendor

 While this is how an ideal shredding and recycling process should work, things don’t always happen that way in real life.
 Some firms take shortcuts in their document security, while others may not be fully committed to a sustainable recycling process.
-Make sure that your document shredding vendor is a member of NAID, which sets the standards for proper data destruction of all types, including paper documents.

 When it comes to document shredding, you determine what your company needs.
 If your company decides to shred its own documents, for instance, you may just need a company to come in and collect the shreds.
 You may prefer the full-service option if you don’t want to deal with shredding machines directly.